Approved by the Energy, Environment, and Water Policy Committee on December 20, 2023

 • Identifying critical infrastructure that is most threatened by changing climate in a given region, informing decision makers and the public, and enhancing infrastructure resiliency.

-• Informing policy makers that impacts of climate change for historically disadvantaged communities should consider social and economic equity and not be based solely on economic benefit to cost ratio.
+• Informing policy makers that infrastructure investment decisions in historically disadvantaged communities should not be based solely on economic benefit to cost ratio but should also consider the impacts of climate change and social and economic equity.

 Issue

-There is scientific evidence that the Earth’s climate, both global and regional, is changing and will continue to change.
-Climate scientists project that there will be substantial increases in temperature, relative with related increases in atmospheric water vapor and in extreme precipitation amounts and intensities in most geographic regions as a result of climate change.
-However, while there is clear evidence of a changing climate, understanding the significance of climate change at both the temporal and spatial scales as it relates to engineering practice is more difficult.
+The Earth’s climate, both global and regional, is changing and will continue to change.
+Climate scientists project that there will be substantial increases in relative temperature, with related increases in atmospheric water vapor and extreme precipitation amounts and intensities in most geographic regions because of climate change.
 Climate change modeling capabilities continue to improve and represent evolving science and technology.

 Rationale

-Climate change poses a potentially serious impact on worldwide water resources, energy production and use, agriculture, forestry, coastal development and resources, flood control and public infrastructure.
+Climate change poses a potentially serious impact on worldwide infrastructure.
 Examples include:

 • Alterations to surface and groundwater patterns that will require changes to the transportation and waterpower-generation industries, water supply systems, and flood control measures.

-• Changes in frequency and strength of tropical storms that will require changes in coastal protection systems.
+• Changes in frequency and strength of tropical storms will require changes in coastal protection systems.

 • Changes in permafrost conditions that require retrofitting existing foundations and alterations to foundation and roadway designs.